tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

     ds = BatchData(ds, 256)
 ```

-1. `LMDBDataPoint` deserialize the datapoints (from raw bytes to [jpeg_string, label] -- what we dumped in `RawILSVRC12`)
+1. `LMDBDataPoint` deserialize the datapoints (from raw bytes to [jpeg bytes, label] -- what we dumped in `RawILSVRC12`)
-2. Use OpenCV to decode the first component into ndarray
+2. Use OpenCV to decode the first component (jpeg bytes) into ndarray
 3. Apply augmentations to the ndarray

 Both imdecode and the augmentors can be quite slow.
 We can parallelize them like this: